KenThumi/PitchAPP/README.md

 # Pitch Application
 ## Description
 Welcome to this Pitch application.
 The app is a platform whereby registered users can post their pitches <br>
 based on any categories.
-Others users can like and comment (provided they are registered).
+Others users can like, vote and comment (provided they are registered).

 ## Author
 - [Kenneth Thumi](https://github.com/KenThumi)